jung1230/TMP_LLM/test_input/WisTMP 7554 COMMENT.md

 This project involves reconstructing pedestrian curb ramps at 23 different intersections throughout Sauk County to meet ADA standards.
 Specific locations are shown in the attached project location maps and include intersections in the following three communities: 14 intersections along WIS 23 and WIS 33 in Reedsburg, 3 intersections along WIS 154 in Rock Springs, 6 intersections along WIS 33, WIS 113, and WIS 136 in Baraboo.
 A work zone impact assessment was conducted and is summarized in the attached documents.
 The curb ramp reconstruction work will be completed under a mix of staging/traffic control options including short term travel lane closures, turn lane closures, shoulder closures, private driveway closures, single travel lane with flagging operations, and/or parking restrictions (see Section 9 on this TMP).
 Travel lane closures are limited to non-peak hours only (weekdays 9:00am to 3:00pm).
 Pedestrians will be accommodated using signed detours, temporary crossings, or temporary at-corner sidewalk.
 Work at the 23 project intersections is scheduled for 2020 (September 4 - November 2).
 Additional locations will be reconstructed in 2021 as part of a separate project.
 A separate TMP will be prepared for the 2021 project.

-## **Section Comments**

-I sent an updated WZIA to Chris for this project.
-That needs to be updated prior to 60% approval.
-(By Joe Schneider on 02 /27/2020 11:04 AM)

-Ok, just saw that it was attached below.
-Please move it to this section.
-(By Joe Schneider on 02/27/2020 11:05 AM)

 # **Section 3 - Existing Conditions**

 | Within the project limits, are there:    |     |  |  |  |